cobertis/NewCurbeIO/replit.md

 # Admin Dashboard - Curbe

 ## Overview
-Curbe is a multi-tenant CRM system integrating iMessage/SMS/RCS via BlueBubbles for enterprise messaging, offering a WhatsApp Business-like experience.
-This admin dashboard enables superadmins to manage multiple companies (tenants) with role-assigned users.
-Key features include efficient multi-tenant management, Stripe-based billing, custom SMTP email notifications, and a scalable full-stack architecture.
+Curbe is a multi-tenant CRM system that integrates iMessage/SMS/RCS via BlueBubbles for enterprise messaging, aiming for a WhatsApp Business-like experience.
+This admin dashboard empowers superadmins to manage multiple companies (tenants) and their role-assigned users.
+Its core capabilities include efficient multi-tenant management, Stripe-based billing, custom SMTP email notifications, and a scalable full-stack architecture.
+The project aims to provide a robust and flexible platform for enterprise-grade messaging and customer relationship management.

 ## User Preferences
 Preferred communication style: Simple, everyday language.